Imperal Docs

 ...

-When id_projection is set, the chain executor reads params[id_projection] to thread the resolved ID from a previous step.
-This closes the class of bugs where a chain step receives a placeholder instead of the actual resource ID from an earlier step.
+When id_projection is set, the platform writes the resolved target ID into params[id_projection].
+This closes the class of bugs where a tool receives a placeholder instead of the actual resource ID Webbee resolved for the target entity.

 background and long_running — LONGRUN-V1 sugar (v4.2.13+)